PankajK2019/schoolManagement/README.txt

-I am read me file
+I am read me file  it is only information about project